 c.
 Pan Coating:

 The pan coating method, widely used in the pharmaceutical sector, which is the oldest industrial method for forming small, coated particles.
 The particles are tousled in a pan while the coating matter is applied slowly.
 For microencapsulation, solid particles greater than 600 µm in size are generally considered necessary for effective coating.
 The coating is applied in a solution form or an atomized spray is used to the desired solid core material in the coating pan.
-Generally, to remove the coating solvent, warm air is passed through the coated matter which has being applied in the coating pans.
-In some situations, final solvent removal is performed in drying oven (Mishra et al., 2013).
+Generally, to remove the coating solvent, warm air is passed through the coated matter which has been applied in the coating pans.
+In some situations, final solvent removal is performed in a drying oven (Mishra et al., 2013).

 Pan coating is useful for making small, coated particles or tablets.
 The disadvantage of this method is that it needed large particles on the demands of several millimeters to several centimeters in size (Das et al., 2011).